bobjrsenior/SMBBMCourseModifier/README.md

 For more examples and descriptions of the format, see [Examples](/Examples).

 Default Goal next_step values if non are provided:
-1. (BMM Currently) If a Goal Color isn't defined, the next_step value defaults to 1
-2. (BepInEx Only for now) If a Goal Color isn't defined, the default next_step value is 1 for Blue, 2 for Green, and 3 for Red
+1. If a Goal Color isn't defined, the default next_step value is 1 for Blue, 2 for Green, and 3 for Red

 Notes:
 1. In the default courses, Green can technically go up to 4 but the next_step is generally 2